 The role is currently done remotely from home due to COVID-19.
-You must have a safe, secure, and undisturbed space where you can take calls and not be overheard.
-In the future the helpline aims to return to operate from the office in Guildford, so volunteers will need to be able to travel to the office eventually for their shifts (there is no date planned for this at present, so it would be unlikely to happen in the current year)
+For this reason, you must have a safe, secure, and undisturbed space where you can take calls and not be overheard.
+In the future the helpline aims to return to operate from our office in Guildford, so volunteers will need to be able to eventually travel to the office for their shifts.

 What are we looking for?

 Please note this post is open to female applicants only as being female is deemed to be a genuine occupational requirement under Schedule 9, Paragraph 1 of the Equality Act 2010

 - A good listener?